SQream/sqream_docs/configuration_guides/current_method_modification_methods.rst

 You can access the legacy configuration file from the ``legacyConfigFilePath`` parameter shown above.
 If all (or most) of your workers require the same flag settings, you can set the ``legacyConfigFilePath`` attribute to the same legacy file.

-Modifying Your Configuration Using a Legacy Configuration File
+Modifying Configurations Using a Legacy Configuration File
 ---------------------
 You can modify your configuration using a legacy configuration file.